 - Not have been convicted of a felony.
 Repetitive misdemeanors and/or traffic offenses may also be disqualifying.

-- Pass a multi-phase examination consisting of oral board, typing test, polygraph, and background investigation.
+- Pass a multi-phase examination consisting of written test, oral board, background investigation, and polygraph.

 - Be able to type 30 words per minute.

 - Provide a letter of recommendation.

 The maximum length of continuous service a Cadet can serve with the Sheriff's Office is 4.5 years, or three months after graduation from a two year or four year institution of higher learning.

 - Health and Dental Insurance